Blogs > Grooming > Should a Barber Shave Your Head or Do It Yourself?

 To start off, barbers use hair clippers to remove long hairs and buzz as close as possible.
 Using balding clippers with no guard allows for an easier and closer shave when using a straight razor or electric shaver afterward.

-barber using hair clippers
+barber using hair clippers to shave head

 Old-fashioned barbers prefer a sharp, straight razor blade to remove the remaining stubble.